perez987/macOS-26-Tahoe-on-Z390-with-OpenCore/README.md

 </p>
 <br>

-You can have all four properties simultaneously so that the same port map works in Tahoe and earlier macOS.
+You can have all four properties simultaneously so that the same ports map works in Tahoe and earlier macOS.

 <br>
 <p align="center">